lmorenog2021/Proyecto-Maquina-Expendedora-Empotrados/README.md

 ## 6. View Temperature, Distance, and Counter (verTemperatura(), verDistancia(), verContador()):

 These methods allow the user to view real-time information (temperature, distance, or counter).
 The simplest methods called by Admin are simple sensor readings, to exit them we simply move the joystick to the left.
+A watchdog reset has been added to each while loop so that it dosent mistakenly trigger a reset if you spend too much time on a menu, but it can still reset if an error ocurs during execution.
 ```cpp

 void verTemperatura() {